Natural Ways to Kill Weeds and Get Them Out Of Your Garden

 Instead, consider including weeds in “compost tea.”
 There are two main approaches to making compost tea: nonaerated and aerated.
 Nonaerated tea is made by simply filling a clean garbage can with your tea-making materials of choice and covering them with water, usually for several weeks.
 The resulting liquid will provide a useful — though quite smelly — fertilizer for your garden.
 Aerated compost tea involves the use of an aquarium aerator or frequent stirring and produces a less smelly result, in less time.

 Alternatively, if you’re looking for a convenient option, many cities provide regular curbside pickup of garden waste, including weeds.
 In most cases, this garden waste is composted at temperatures high enough to kill weeds and sold back to the community or used in public projects.
+Looking for more ways?
+Here’s a list of plants to help you keep weeds out of your garden.

 Weeds aren’t evil, even if they seem that way.
 Take a moment to admire the resilience of these tough plants and learn what they might have to teach you.
 By building good soil and removing weeds regularly, you can keep weeds to a minimum.